Notes on the Future of the Media Workplace

 The trend of creating local hubs for regional distribution to support networks and station groups will continue to reduce, but not eliminate, the need for many crowded technical and control room spaces.
 This combined with the use of automated production systems to manage news shows will also help reduce the need for large groups to work inside these rooms.
 With the development of dedicated dark fiber networks, and technology to control latency at the back end of this chain, the rack rooms of equipment and technology can continue to be further consolidated and run by smaller dedicated crews.
 This also adds to the ability of production operations executives to control the work environment for the people who have the job of supporting the media and entertainment broadcasting.

 But like news and sports, the rise of production from home, so important right now as the entire system is slowed, still needs to be supported by a large technical infrastructure.
 Live from home requires a similar back end of equipment and people that sends any other show, live or taped, out for viewing by an audience.
-It is those technical spaces that are likely to see the biggest changes because of COVID after studies detail the need to adjust the density of the spaces that people work within.
+And it is those technical spaces that are likely to see the biggest changes because of COVID after studies detail the need to adjust the density of the spaces that people work within.

 Ultimately, even with all the production and control equipment, live feeds from events, and on-air talent in a centralized location, and even after the staff reduction through automation, the content then ends up in a room full of creative personnel all sitting very close to each other.
 This workplace is going to have to be reconsidered in detail in the light of a period when transmissible disease has reappeared.
 So, what happens now?